 Finally, as you might have already guessed, you don't escape taxes by using Bitcoin or any other cryptocurrency.
 The IRS views cryptocurrencies similar to stocks as an asset to buy and sell in the hopes of making money.
 As such, you're subject to capital gains taxes based on your tax bracket and your specific transactions throughout the year.

-Ready to explore the best of San Francisco real estate?
+Ready to explore the best of San Francisco condos, penthouses, and other luxury real estate?
 Contact the Gregg Lynn Team today to start your real estate journey.
 From Pacific Heights real estate to Noe Valley homes for sale, allow Gregg's years of experience and expertise to be your guide to the Bay Area luxury real estate market.